algorithm-archivists/algorithm-archive/contents/computus/computus.md

 M = (15-p+k-q)\%30
 $$

-where 15 is an offset indicating that the full moon on year 0 is 15 days from March 21st, $$p$$ is the number of days we are off from the Metonic cycle, and $$k-q$$ are leap days.
+where 15 is an offset indicating that the full moon on year 0 is 15 days from March 21st, $$p$$ is the number of days we are off from the Metonic cycle, and $$k-q$$ are non-observed leap days.
 The values of $$p$$, $$k$$, and $$q$$ all provide *century* offsets, which means that the value of $$M$$ will provide the correct starting point for each century.
 The $$\%30$$ (modulo 30 arithmetic) constricts our calculation to be within a single synodic lunar month of approximately 30 days.